“Let's roll up those sleeves

 First things first: the design phase

 In January the design phase was kicked off.
-In about six weeks’ time, a team of iCapps UX designers and bol.com developers built the framework of the app.
+In about six weeks’ time, a team of icapps UX designers and developers and the bol.com development crew built the framework of the app.
 Every day they spent hours going over the processes that employees go through in the pickup points.
 All possible scenarios were taken into account and technical decisions were made.
-David Rauws: “What I really valued was the speed and dedication of the iCapps team.
+David Rauws: “What I really valued was the speed and dedication of the icapps team.
 If you sent an email or gave a quick phone call, they always made sure to respond swiftly.
-Scrum and agility really are deeply rooted in iCapps’ DNA, just like they are in ours.”
+Scrum and agility really are deeply rooted in icapps’ DNA, just like they are in ours.”

 Not your typical app development lifecycle